attachmentsme/developer-blog/quantified-site.md

 * was Google Drive down?
 * did a user have tens-of-thousands of spam-emails pouring into their email account, resulting in a DoS attack on our system?

-Our real underlying problem was a lack of visibility into the system.
+Our real underlying problem was a lack of visibility.

 This is a story about how we used technologies, such as Nagios, Graphite, StatsD, and Sentry, to gain visibility into our system.
 This visibility allowed us to rapidly isolate problems in our distributed architecture, reducing stress, and allowing us to iterate faster.